The 6 IB PYP Transdisciplinary Themes: A Guide to Programme Planning

 What the teacher does: The teacher uses a 'concept mapping' activity to brainstorm related concepts before writing the central idea.

-Thinking routines are short, repeatable protocols that help pupils structure their analysis of new information.
+Thinking routines are short, repeatable protocols that help learners structure their analysis of new information.
 They are useful at the 'tuning in' phase of an inquiry to activate prior knowledge and generate student questions.
 Routines like 'See, Think, Wonder' or 'Claim, Support, Question' are effective.

 The teacher displays a complex photograph of a bustling, futuristic city to launch a 'How we organise ourselves' unit.
 The teacher guides the class through the 'See, Think, Wonder' routine, recording responses on a large chart.

 The most common misconception is the 'Topic Trap'.
 Many teachers believe that selecting an engaging topic, such as 'Dinosaurs' or 'Space', constitutes an inquiry unit.
 However, 'Dinosaurs' is a locked topic; it does not transfer to other areas of learning.
 Instead, teachers must extract the concept.
-Shifting the unit to focus on 'Adaptation over time' allows pupils to study dinosaurs, but also modern animals, plant life, and even human technological adaptation.
+Shifting the unit to focus on 'Adaptation over time' allows learners to study dinosaurs, but also modern animals, plant life, and even human technological adaptation.
 The topic is the vehicle; the concept is the destination.

 Another frequent error is forced integration.
 Teachers sometimes feel pressure to include every subject in every unit.
-This leads to artificial and confusing lessons, such as forcing pupils to write a poem about long division during a maths-heavy unit.
+This leads to artificial and confusing lessons, such as forcing learners to write a poem about long division during a maths-heavy unit.
 Evidence-based planning requires authentic connections.
 If a subject does not naturally serve the Central Idea, the teacher should teach it separately as a stand-alone lesson.

 Finally, there is a myth that inquiry learning means abandoning direct instruction.
-Sceptical teachers often view inquiry as an unstructured free-for-all where pupils are expected to discover complex knowledge entirely on their own.
+Sceptical teachers often view inquiry as an unstructured free-for-all where learners are expected to discover complex knowledge entirely on their own.
 This is incorrect and damaging.
 Explicit teaching is necessary to provide novice learners with the vocabulary and background knowledge required to inquire deeply (Murdoch, 2015).
-The teacher must deliver targeted, direct instruction to build the foundation before releasing pupils into guided investigations.
+The teacher must deliver targeted, direct instruction to build the foundation before releasing learners into guided investigations.

 What the teacher does: The teacher explicitly addresses these misconceptions during staff training sessions.